labarlab-emorep/func_mriqc/README.md

 ## Diagrams
 Diagram of processes, showing workflow as a function of package methods.
-Additionally, parent and child processes are illustrated, as well as which steps are multi-processed.
+Login (CLI) vs scheduled (parent, child sbatch) processes are also illustrated.
 ![Process](diagrams/process.png)

 Diagram of imports.